 - Whether an employee’s talent was developed during employment

-- Whether forbidden employment is incidental to the main employment.
+- Whether forbidden employment is incidental to the primary employment.

 There are no exceptions in Alaska for non-compete agreements.

 There is no set limitation on time in Alaska.
-However, the state has ruled that a two-year agreement is reasonable and that a five-year agreement is not.
+However, the state has ruled that a two-year agreement is reasonable and a five-year one is not.
 Generally, shorter is better.

-Alaska does not have set geographical limitations on non-compete agreements, but state courts have ruled against statewide agreements.
-Again, generally the smaller the geographical limits the better.
+Alaska has no set geographical limitations on non-compete agreements, but state courts have ruled against statewide agreements.
+Again, generally, the smaller the geographical limits, the better.

 Download an Alaska Non-Compete Agreement template in PDF or Word format here: